YoannDupont/PALS/README.rst

 emulate some existing tools that provide ways to compute Lafon specificity, namely `TXM <https://txm.gitpages.huma-num.fr/textometrie/>`_ and `itrameur <http://www.tal.univ-paris3.fr/trameur/iTrameur/>`_.
-The emulation of these tools are mostly guess work, do not expect to have the same results.
+The emulation of these tools are mostly guess work, do not expect to have the exact same results.

 Why use these scripts?
 ----------------------